Apollo-Level2-Web-Dev/Digital-Cow-Hut/README.md

 ### What to submit
 1. Your Github Private Repository Link
-2. Deployed Live Link (Vercel / Railway / Heroku or any other platform)  `** Do not use a logger.
+2. Deployed Live Link (Vercel / Railway / Heroku or any other platform)
+   - `** Do not use a logger.
 It will not work on the free hosting platforms **`
-3. Must include all the routes into Readme.md file.
-You can follow the pattern given below to enlist your application routes:
+4. Must include all the routes into Readme.md file.
+   - `** You must follow provided API Endpoints  for creating routes.
+Otherwise, you will lose your marks **` You can follow the pattern given below to enlist your application routes:

   ### Live Link: https://example.com